tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 Okay, onto the collected notes and half-baked commentary.
 Here's a survey of a bunch of JIT compilers and how they reason about inlining heuristics.

+### Thanks

+But before we get into that, thanks to Iain Ireland and CF Bolz-Tereick for feedback on this blog post!

 ## The survey: bits and bobbles

 What follows is mostly a "bits and bobbles" section a la [Phil